Brian Balfour-Oatts: 2000s

-ARCHEUS moved to 3 Albemarle Street, London (2000–2008) and embarked upon a programme of Modern British and International contemporary art, curated by Balfour-Oatts.
-In 2005, Balfour-Oatts curated a comprehensive exhibition of William Scott's graphic work and published William Scott: A Survey of His Original Prints ISBN 0-9549418-0-2, which has become the standard reference work and de facto catalogue raisonné of William Scott's printed works.
-Other notable exhibitions included the first commercial one-man show of Dan Flavin's work to have been held in London, Nothing As Full As The Air, and The Unseen Hand: Minimalism and Anonymity, featuring rare works by Donald Judd, Carl Andre, Robert Ryman and Agnes Martin in 2005 and 2006.
+In 2005, Balfour-Oatts curated a comprehensive exhibition of William Scott's graphic work and published William Scott: A Survey of His Original Prints.
+Other exhibitions included a one-man show of Dan Flavin's work, Nothing As Full As The Air, and The Unseen Hand: Minimalism and Anonymity, featuring works by Donald Judd, Carl Andre, Robert Ryman and Agnes Martin in 2005 and 2006.